polterguy/hyper-ide/helpers/help-files/07 - Hyper IDE/02 - API.md

 the user can select from as he clicks the _"Open terminal window"_ plugin button for a folder.

 Such snippets can be shell commands that checks in your code to a Term Service server for instance, or starts a build process.
+All such shell snippets will be executed from within the context of the currently selected folder from your file explorer.
 Below is a screenshot of which snippets are available out of the box.

 https://phosphorusfive.files.wordpress.com/2018/03/shell-snippets-screenshot.png